Condor (airline): 2010–2020: Rise and fall of Thomas Cook Group Airlines

-Recent developments
+2021–present

-On 20 May 2021, Attestor Capital acquired 51% of the airline.
-It announced that it would provide 200 million euros of equity capital and will provide a further 250 million euros to modernise Condor's long-haul fleet.
-In July 2021, the European Commission found an aid package offered by the German State to Condor to be in line with EU State aid rules.
-The approval of the aid package worth in total US$240 million, and restructuring support of US$378.7 million, was intended enable Condor to return to viability.
+On 20 May 2021, Attestor Capital acquired 51% of the airline and announced that it would provide €200 million of equity capital and a further €250 million to modernise Condor's long-haul fleet.
+In July 2021, the European Commission approved a €525.3 million aid package offered by the German government.
 On 28 July 2021, the airline announced an order of 16 Airbus A330-900 to replace its current fleet of Boeing 767-300ER.
-The order has later been expanded to 18 aircraft.
+The order was later expanded to 18 aircraft, and then again to 21 aircraft.

-In April 2022, Condor announced a major change to their corporate design including a revised logo and an entirely new aircraft livery composed of distinctive stripes in bold colors over the entire fuselage, replacing the former Thomas Cook design.
+In April 2022, Condor announced a major change to its corporate design including a revised logo and an entirely new aircraft livery composed of distinctive stripes encircling the fuselage with one of five colors that alternate with white (the stripes being yellow, red, blue, green, or beige), replacing the former Thomas Cook design.
 On 25 July 2022, the airline announced an order of 13 Airbus A320neo and 28 Airbus A321neo to replace its existing fleet of Airbus A320 family and Boeing 757-300.

-On 19 December 2022, Condor received its first of overall 18 Airbus A330-900neo in Frankfurt to renew their entire long-haul fleet.
+On 19 December 2022, Condor received its first of overall 21 Airbus A330-900 in Frankfurt to renew its entire long-haul fleet.
 The aircraft's first revenue flight took off on 27 December to Mauritius.
 The second aircraft followed only a few days later on 30 December 2022.

+In December 2024, Condor announced it would terminate all flights to destinations in Cuba (to Havana, Varadero and Holguin) in 2025, citing receding demand while issues with the local infrastructure had increased in recent years.
+Shortly after, Condor also announced it would terminate flights to six of its North American destinations (San Antonio, Phoenix, Baltimore, Minneapolis, Halifax and Edmonton).